25 November 2020

 “So we need to think holistically about the services that are offered, bearing in mind that isolation and related mental-health issues are all risk factors for addiction.”

 The project What C-OST?
-The Impact of the Covid-19 pandemic on people who receive opioid substitution therapy is supported by the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West)and NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol.
+The Impact of the Covid-19 pandemic on people who receive opioid substitution therapy is supported by the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West)and NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol.
 The group’s interim report (PDF) is published this week.

 Dr Joanne Kesten, Senior Research Associate at NIHR ARC West and HPRU BSE, said: